Hey, friend. I’ve got something I need to share with you today, and honestly, I think it could...

 Do you feel as if a heavy cloud lingers over you, making even the brightest days feel dull and empty?
+You're not alone.
+Below you'll find resources and guides to gently support you in understanding and managing depression.

 If you're struggling, a helping hand is just a phone call away.
 You don't need to go through this alone.